 Remember, we will do all this planning for you at no extra charge, all we need is your arrival and departure destinations.

-Distance: 21. km / 13.2 miles, Ascent: 680 m / 2040 ft.
+Distance: 24. km / 15 miles, Ascent: 680 m / 2040 ft.

 Approximate walking time: 7/8 hrs.

-Distance: 20 km / 12.5 miles, Ascent: 695 m / 2085 ft
+Distance: 17 km / 1.7 miles, Ascent: 495 m / 1500 ft

-For the first section of the trail, we have decided to take you away from the coast to follow the Wales Coastal Path through farmland for approximately 5 km to meet to Pembrokeshire Coastal Path at Merrion and continue as normal.
-The trail descends to meet the coast at Freshwater West and then climbs steadily to take you up onto the sea cliffs at Trewent Point.
-A beautiful 5 km section now awaits you and offers some of the finest views of the day.
-Your day finishes in the charming village of Angle situated in a sheltered valley of East Angle Bay on the Milford Haven Waterway.
-A short transfer to your overnight in Pembroke.
+For the first part of the walk, we’ve chosen to divert from the coast and follow the Wales Coastal Path through farmland for about 5 km, where you’ll meet the Pembrokeshire Coast Path at Merrion and continue as planned.
+The trail then descends to reach the coast at Freshwater West, before climbing steadily up onto the sea cliffs at Trewent Point.
+This 5 km section offers some of the most spectacular views of the day and truly highlights the rugged beauty of the coastline.

-Distance: 22 km / 13.75 miles, Ascent: 675 m / 2025 ft
+Distance: 22 km / 13.75 miles.
+Ascent: 675 m / 2,025 ft

 Distance: 19.2 km / 12 miles, Ascent: 365 m / 1095 ft